Volunteer with Rhinos

 Why volunteer with rhinos at Imire

 Responsible volunteering in Africa is a chance to travel with a true purpose.
-As an Imire rhino conservation volunteer, you have a once-in-a-lifetime opportunity to work hands-on with rhinos, elephants and cheetah, side-by-side with conservation experts, and within local communities.
-Rhino conservation volunteers play a key role in protecting Africa’s wildlife, and also develop deep intercultural understanding and empathy, through working in our vibrant community alongside friendly and like-minded people.
+As an Imire rhino conservation volunteer, you have a once-in-a-lifetime opportunity to learn from conservation experts and get hands-on with rhinos and elephants.
+You will also work within local communities.
+Rhino conservation volunteers play a key role in protecting Africa’s wildlife.
+Additionally, wildlife volunteers also develop deep inter-cultural understanding and empathy, working in our vibrant community alongside friendly and like-minded people.

 Volunteering with rhinos makes a real difference to wildlife conservation in Zimbabwe.
 Imire volunteers are involved daily with the first-hand care of endangered rhinos and elephants; pioneer important research into the behaviours and habits of all our wildlife; get involved in anti-poaching efforts, conservancy management and maintenance; and undertake conservation awareness and education in local communities.